mrakic96/Hobby-Shop/README.md

     - role
     - action button/s

-2. Edit user details
+2. Edit user details:
   `Admin has permission to edit:`
     - email
     - name
     - assigned roles
   `Moderator has permission to edit:`
     - email
     - name

-3. Delete a user
+3. Delete a user:
   `Admin can delete a user.`
   `Moderator *can't* delete a user.`

 #### Product management

-1. Display products
+1. Display products:
   `Both admin and moderator can see:`
     - id
     - name